14fps/Angular-2-Step-By-Step/README.md

     `npm start`

 The repository has a branch for each video starting point.
-For example, the branch **2-1** is used as the starting code for the video *2-1 Module and *.
+For example, the branch **02-01b** is used as the starting code for the video *02-01 NgModule and the root module*.
 You can checkout branches using `git checkout <branchname>` and not have to re-run `npm install` each time since you will remain in the same root folder.

 Note that the site will run using `lite-server` and will be served up at the following local address:
     http://localhost:3000